DRPLAB-prj/kTAY8/readme.md

 It adds the following commands to klipper:

-- `KTAMV_CALIB_CAMERA`, moves the toolhead around the current position for camera-movement data
+- `KTAY8_CALIB_CAMERA`, moves the toolhead around the current position for camera-movement data
-- `KTAMV_FIND_NOZZLE_CENTER`, detects the nozzle in the current nozzle cam image and attempts to move it to the center of the image.
+- `KTAY8_FIND_NOZZLE_CENTER`, detects the nozzle in the current nozzle cam image and attempts to move it to the center of the image.
-- `KTAMV_SET_ORIGIN`, sets the current X,Y position as origin to use for calibrating from.
+- `KTAY8_SET_ORIGIN`, sets the current X,Y position as origin to use for calibrating from.
-- `KTAMV_GET_OFFSET`, Get the offset from the current X,Y position to the origin X,Y position.
+- `KTAY8_GET_OFFSET`, Get the offset from the current X,Y position to the origin X,Y position.
 Prints it to console.
-- `KTAMV_MOVE_TO_ORIGIN`, moves the toolhead to the configured center position origin as set with KTAMV_SET_ORIGIN
+- `KTAY8_MOVE_TO_ORIGIN`, moves the toolhead to the configured center position origin as set with KTAY8_SET_ORIGIN
-- `KTAMV_SIMPLE_NOZZLE_POSITION`, checks if a nozzle is detected in the current nozzle cam image and reports whether it is found.
+- `KTAY8_SIMPLE_NOZZLE_POSITION`, checks if a nozzle is detected in the current nozzle cam image and reports whether it is found.
 The printer will not move.
-- `KTAMV_START_PREVIEW`, starts the camera preview mode.
+- `KTAY8_START_PREVIEW`, starts the camera preview mode.
-- `KTAMV_STOP_PREVIEW`, stops the camera preview mode.
+- `KTAY8_STOP_PREVIEW`, stops the camera preview mode.

 !!! !!! !!! !!! !!!
 This software is only meant for advanced users!